reboxer/discord-oauth2/README.md

 Only takes an object with the following properties:

-`access_token`: The user access token.
+`accessToken`: The user access token.

-`bot_token`: The token of the bot used to authenticate.
+`botToken`: The token of the bot used to authenticate.

-`guildID`: The ID of the guild to join.
+`guildId`: The ID of the guild to join.

-`userID`: The ID of the user to be added to the guild.
+`userId`: The ID of the user to be added to the guild.

 Optional properties (the above ones are required):